Employee Engagement and Volunteering

 ZooDoo Zoo Pages Creek Catchment Restoration Project

-In Winter 2024, Landcare Tasmania continued restoring 1 ha with approximately 1,400 plants as part of Stage 2 of the ZooDoo Zoo Pages Creek Catchment Restoration Project.
+In the winter of 2024, Landcare Tasmania continued restoring 1 ha with approximately 1,400 plants as part of Stage 2 of the ZooDoo Zoo Pages Creek Catchment Restoration Project.

-Find out more information here: Pages Creek Catchment Restoration Project and get in contact with us if you would like to book your team in to help us with this project in winter 2025.
+Find out more information here: Pages Creek Catchment Restoration Project and get in contact with us if you would like to express interest for future projects.

 Watch this short video about the project so far: